Introduction

 The best safe supplements for pregnancy and breastfeeding

-Supplementing folic acid during pregnancy
+Supplement folic acid during pregnancy

-Taking folic acid is essential both before and during pregnancy to prevent malformations in the baby's brain and spinal cord.
-Folic acid supports cell division and growth in the child and influences the development of the nervous system.
-Nutrador Opti B-Complex capsules promote cell division and blood formation during pregnancy, as well as heart health and the immune system of the pregnant woman.
+Taking folic acid is essential before and during early pregnancy to prevent malformations in the baby's brain and spinal cord.
+Folic acid supports cell division and growth of the child and influences nervous system development.
+The Nutrador Opti B-Komplex Kapseln promote cell division and blood formation during pregnancy as well as heart health and the immune system of the pregnant woman.

 Vitamin D for healthy bone development